KEO-cls-eedi/specification/doc/clseedi.md

 <span id="REQ-15"><a href="#REQ-15">[REQ-15]</a></span>,
 otherwise it SHALL reply with a negative acknowledgement message with `"errorNumber": 3` (command execution error)
 <span id="REQ-16"><a href="#REQ-16">[REQ-16]</a></span>.
 This can happen, for example when the controllable system rejects the limit.
-When no controllable system is attached the local device SHALL reply with a negative acknowledgement message with `"errorNumber": 4` (command not supported).

 The `active` flag can be used to deactivate a previously set limit.